Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 Athol Hall

-Set directly on the harbour near Athol Beach, Athol Hall is a waterfront wedding venue known for its calm, unhurried atmosphere and timeless Sydney scenery.
+Set directly on the harbour near Athol Beach, Athol Hall is a waterfront (have you realised yet this is a huge north shore drawcard??) wedding venue known for its calm, unhurried vibe.
 The venue’s proximity to the water, abundance of natural light, and relaxed layout curate weddings that feel more like beautiful gatherings than formal productions.

-Athol Hall is especially well suited to long-lunch weddings and daytime celebrations, offering couples the chance to prioritise guest experience framed by one of Sydney’s most iconic waterfront settings, and is perfect for couples who want their wedding to feel like a gathering - unhurried, connected, and genuinely enjoyable.
+Athol Hall is especially well suited to a ‘long-lunch’ vibe and daytime celebration (all the weddings I’ve been here have been around the 12-3pm timeframe).
+Perfect for couples who want their wedding to feel like a gathering - unhurried, all about the conversations and connections.

 Pros

-• Ideal for long lunches and daytime celebrations
+• Ideal for long lunch vibe and daytime celebrations.

-• Naturally beautiful setting that reduces styling needs
+• Naturally beautiful setting, styling can be minimal

 Cons

-Nestled within the bushland of Middle Head, Burnt Orange is a wedding venue shaped by nature, heritage, and (a seriously) understated elegance.
-Overlooking Sydney Harbour, the venue blends a historic building with organic surroundings, creating a setting that feels timeless rather than trend-driven.
-With two very distinct spaces - the intimate Signals Room and the open-air Balcony - Burnt Orange offers flexibility for couples planning anything from smaller gatherings to exclusive-use celebrations.
+Nestled within the greeeeeen bushland of Middle Head, Burnt Orange is a wedding venue with honest heritage vibes, and (a seriously) understated elegance.
+Overlooking Sydney Harbour (they all are, if you haven’t already figured it out haha), the venue blends a historic building with the greenery, and your photos will all feel timeless.
+They have two very distinct spaces - the intimate Signals Room downstairs and the open-air Balcony - you can hire both, or have smaller gatherings downstairs.

 Pros

-• Bushland and harbour views create a naturally beautiful backdrop
+• Bushland and harbour views create a natural backdrop

-• Strong focus on seasonal menus and thoughtful service
+• Strong focus on seasonal menus and service (staff have always been super lovely here).

 Cons